junzhaohu/project/final project outline.md

 ## ..      ...
 ```

-We decided to use Dallas/Fort Worth Airport (DFW) as orgin.
+We use Dallas/Fort Worth Airport (DFW) as orgin.

 ```r
 # qry will now work as a connector to the table 'myFlights' in my_db
 qry <- tbl(my_db, "myFlights")

 # We only want to connect to when Origin is 'DFW'
 qry1 <- filter(qry, Origin == "DFW")